Topics covered

 It could be as simple as allowing them to generate PTO on the same per-hour basis as full-time staff.
 However, certain employers may set caps on the maximum amount of PTO that part-time employees can accrue or require them to use accrued PTO before accumulating more.

-Some state and local jurisdictions may have their own rules that govern PTO, including requirements for part-time employees.
+Some state and local jurisdictions may have their own rules governing PTO, including requirements for part-time employees.
 For example, California has introduced laws that mandate a minimum amount of paid sick leave for all employees, regardless of their status.

 Tiered PTO accrual

 Not all PTO must be awarded the same for every employee.
-In a tenure-based structure, for example, an organization may choose to give employees one additional week of PTO for every five years of service.
+In a tenure-based structure, for example, an organization differentiates PTO based on years of service.
+They may have a baseline PTO accrual with additional hours added when employees hit designated employment anniversaries.
 This could be an effective way to reward loyalty and boost retention.

 Bonus PTO

 In addition to time-based PTO accruals, employers may use PTO to incentivize performance.
 For instance, an organization might give its sales team the last Friday of a quarter off if they surpass $1 million in monthly sales.
-The exact target or outcome to trigger the bonus, of course, will be up to your organization.
+This approach can help boost productivity.

 5 important PTO accrual considerations